Community of Practice

 Maternal Wellbeing City Dashboard

-For the Safer Childbirth Cities initiative, Ariadne Labs is designing, developing and testing a tool, the Maternal Wellbeing City Dashboard, that local governments and community partners can use to measure and improve maternal health using the best available data.
+For the Safer Childbirth Cities initiative, Ariadne Labs launched a tool - the Maternal Wellbeing City Dashboard – which local governments and community partners can use to measure and improve maternal health using the best available data.
+The tool provides a focused, visual display of the most important information to help maternal health advocates obtain accountability for results and track progress toward communities that foster the wellbeing of birthing people.

 About Ariadne Labs